hanjingo/doc/SYSTEM_DESIGN/db.md

 ![data_sharding](res/data_sharding.png)

 Database Sharding is especially useful when a database becomes too large to fit on a single machine or when the traffic load is too high for one server to handle.
-It helps distribute the load across multiple server.
+It helps distribute the load across multiple servers.

-#### Key Based Sharding
+#### Key-Based Sharding

 ![key_based_sharding](res/key_based_sharding.png)